thejoshwolfe/yauzl/README.md

 Callback gets `(entry)`, which is an `Entry`.
 See `open()` and `readEntry()` for when this event is emitted.
+See also `eachEntry()` for an async iterator alternative to this event.

 If `decodeStrings` is `true`, entries emitted via this event have already passed file name validation.
 See `validateFileName()` and `open()` for more information.